LVDS PCB Layout Guidelines for Ensuring Signal Integrity

 PCB Stackup Design

 Consider your PCB stackup design when planning a layout with LVDS links.
-Since LVDS needs impedance control, longer links will be routed on at least a 4-layer board.
+Since LVDS needs impedance control, you'll want at least a 4-layer board with a thin dielectric on the outer sides.
 The two surface layers will be allocated to routing signal traces and/or placing components, and the interior layers should be power and ground layers.
-You can route LVDS signals on opposite sides of the board, and the internal plane layers will provide impedance control.
+You can route LVDS signals on opposite sides of the board, and the internal plane layers will provide impedance control, but best practice is to hold the LVDS portion over the GND plane and not over the power plane.

 If you're using a wide parallel bus specification, then you'll need a lot of space for routing and you might consider leaving enough layers for impedance-controlled striplines.
-If you're only routing a couple LVDS links, you'll probably be fine with microstrips on a 4-layer board.
+If you're only routing a couple LVDS links (such as parallel RX/TX channels), you'll probably be fine with microstrips on a 4-layer board.
 Make sure to apply impedance control by setting the appropriate trace width in your routing tools.

 Going further, some of your components that operate with LVDS signals (some display interfaces, for example) will require different power planes that are brought to different voltages.
 Some components will also require that you place ground islands on your surface layers to accommodate connectors or center pads on components.
 Keep these points in mind when planning the stackup and dividing up board real estate before routing.